Aquanty/rtd-hgs/docs/source/index.rst

 Variably-Saturated Subsurface Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Subsurface domain ! input ! variably-saturated flow properties As
+| Subsurface domain ! input ! variably-saturated flow properties As
-discussed in Section :ref:`sec:subsurface_flow_theory` , one of
+  discussed in Section :ref:
-the requirements for simulating variably-saturated flow is that we
+| , one of the requirements for simulating variably-saturated flow is
-define the constitutive relationships that govern the relation between
+  that we define the constitutive relationships that govern the relation
-the pressure head, saturation and relative permeability.
+  between the pressure head, saturation and relative permeability.
 These
-relationships must be defined for the porous medium, discrete fractures
+  relationships must be defined for the porous medium, discrete
-and the dual continuum and, for each of these types of media, the choice
+  fractures and the dual continuum and, for each of these types of
-is to use either pseudo-soil, functional or tabular relationships.
-Wells
+  media, the choice is to use either pseudo-soil, functional or tabular
-are a special case and are handled automatically by **HydroGeoSphere**.
+  relationships.
+Wells are a special case and are handled automatically
+  by **HydroGeoSphere**.

-Media specific instructions and default values for porous media,
+| Media specific instructions and default values for porous media,
-discrete fractures and dual continua are given in
+  discrete fractures and dual continua are given in Sections :ref:
-Sections :ref:`sec:vsat_pm_props` ,
+| , :ref:
-:ref:`sec:vsat_frac_props`  and
+| and :ref:
-:ref:`sec:vsat_dual_props`  respectively.
+| respectively.

-General instructions for modifying the default functional and tabular
+| General instructions for modifying the default functional and tabular
-relationships are given in
+  relationships are given in Sections :ref:
-Sections :ref:`sec:vsat_functions_props`  and
+| and :ref:
-:ref:`sec:vsat_tables_props`  respectively.
+| respectively.

 .. _porous-medium-1: